|Trip Code: NHN 2009||Duration: 07 Days Trekking|

-Depart Pokhara around 08:30 by private car / van / bus is depends upon size of your group.
-The Birthdate trail takes 01 hrs.
-To Birethati.
+Depart Pokhara around 08:30 by private car / van / bus (depends upon size of your group).
+The Birthdate trail takes 01 hrs. to Birethati.
 This is the confluence of Modi River draining Annapurna base camp.
 Then follow upstream Burungdi stream.
-Climbing gradually about 02 hrs.
-To Thikedunga.
-From here the trail be steep climb to Ulleri takes 1 ½ hrs.
-The tropical village where we can see and fell real life of local people with our overnight.
+Climbing gradually about 02 hrs. to Thikedunga.
+From here the trail is a steep climb to Ulleri and takes 1 ½ hrs.
+The tropical village where we can see and feel real life of local people.
+Stay overnight.

-Poon Hill is the most beautiful and 360 degree panoramic view point of Annapurna trek.
-We can see about 15 different snow peaks including Dhaulagiri (8,167m. / 7th highest), Annapurna (8,091m. / 10th highest) and Manaslu (8,156m. / 8th highest).
-After enjoying the view back down to guest house then head for next destination of Tadapani.
+Poon Hill is the most beautiful 360 degree panoramic view point of the Annapurna trek.
+We can see about 15 different snow peaks including Dhaulagiri (8,167 m. / 7th highest), Annapurna (8,091 m. / 10thhighest) and Manaslu (8,156 m. / 8th highest).
+After enjoying the view we trek back down to the guest house.
+Then we head for the next destination of Tadapani.
 The trail is through the Rhododendron forest with some ups and down.
-Tadapani has got beautiful view of mountains manly Annapurna south (7,219m.) and Fishtail (6,993 m.).
+Tadapani has got beautiful view of mountain Annapurna south (7,219 m.) and Fishtail (6,993 m.).
 Stay overnight in Tadapani.

 Day 05: Trek to Ghandruk (1,900 m. / 3 hrs.)

-Today, we are going to end our trek at Nayapul followed by a short drive back to Pokhara.
-After reaching pokhara, you can have a relaxing afternoon and take some stroll around the lake side.
+We are going to end our trek at Nayapul followed by a short drive back to Pokhara.
+After reaching Pokhara, you can have a relaxing afternoon and take some stroll around the lake side.
 Overnight at hotel.

 ☛Pickup / Drop international airport by private tourist vehicle.Car, van or bus.
-(Deepen on size of group)
+(Depends on size of group)

 ☛Transportation for Kathmandu / Pokhara / Kathmandu by Tourist Coach.